SeriousOldMan/Simulator-Controller/Docs/Using Simulator Controller.md

 A final note here: Make sure, that all your audio devices are named differently, even when they belong to the same type of equipment, for example a headset.
 Otherwise you will have unwanted effects.
 Example: Name the speakers of your headset "HeadsetSpeaker" and the microphone of your headset "HeadsetMic" in your Windows sound settings.
 Doing this you can activate them seperately.

-#### Activating audio routes by simulation and active session
+#### Activating audio routes by simulator and active session

-Additionally, it is possible to select audio routes depending on the currently running simulation and/or the active session.
+Additionally, it is possible to select audio routes depending on the currently running simulator and/or the active session.
 This can be helpful, if you are normally driving using a VR headset, but want to use your 5.1 sound system while outside a session to interact with the Driving Coach, for example.

 To create such a specific set of audio routes, precede the settings with "[Output.Le Mans Ultimate.Race]", for example.
 This will activate these settings, when you are in a race session in *Le Mans Ultimate* (works for *Input* as well, of course).
 The following session types are supported:

-	Other
+	Default (in the simulator, but not in a session - for example in the main menu) Other
 	Practice
 	Qualifying